 People have mixed feelings about the Blanton Museum’s William J. Battle Collection of Plaster Casts.
-They are not original artworks, rather a large group of 19th-century copies of classical sculptures commissioned by University of Texas classics professor Battle between 1894 and 1923, with the intent “to expose students to the artistic and literary accomplishments of the ancient world.”
+They are not original artworks, rather a large group of 19th-century copies of classical sculptures bought by University of Texas classics professor Battle between 1894 and 1923, with the intent “to expose students to the artistic and literary accomplishments of the ancient world.”

 During their time at UT, the casts have gone in and out of favor, but in the 1970s reclaimed their role as a pedagogical tool, and now fulfil one of the Blanton’s roles as a teaching institution.